 Go to File Member

-You can use this command to quickly navigate to a particular method, field, property, etc. in the current document (which can be a source file or a file reconstructed by decompilation).
+You can use this command to quickly navigate to a particular method, field, property in the current document (which can be a source file or a file reconstructed by decompilation).

-In the Enter member name pop-up that appears, start typing the item name.
-As you type, the lookup list narrows down, suggesting names that match the entered substring.
+In the Enter member name popup that appears, start typing the item name.
+As you type, the lookup list narrows down, suggesting members whose names match the entered substring.
+Below matching members, matching textual occurrences will appear.

 Optionally, select Include members from related files or press Alt+N if you want to include members from base classes, members from other parts of this class (in case this class is partial), or from other referenced files.